IT SPANS A WHOLE NEW WORLD OF ENTERTAINMENT!

 The first of director David Lean’s spectacular blockbusters in color, The Bridge on the River Kwai still stands as the ultimate POW movie, exquisitely shot in the jungles of Sri Lanka.
 Still, in spite of the grandeur on display it is the human relationships that primarily make the film sparkle.
 The stubborn conflict between Saito and Nicholson is easily understood but difficult to solve.
 The Englishman is a person who lives by the rules of the so called civilized world; abandoning them means anarchy and loss of control.
 In his view, trying to escape will surely lead to a pointless loss in lives.
 Saito on the other hand has strict orders from the authoritarian regime in Tokyo to have the bridge constructed on time; failure to do so means disgrace, unacceptable to a Japanese officer.

 The two men’s fights and eventual agreement is the focal point of the film, as well as Nicholson’s arrogant attempts at steering the administration of the camp and the construction of the bridge.
-Holden plays a simple role as an average American hero (even though the character does have interesting traits), but Guinness and Hayakawa are highly memorable, their clashes colored by a dry sense of humor.
+Holden plays a simple role as an expected American hero (even though the character does have interesting traits), but Guinness and Hayakawa are highly memorable, their clashes colored by a dry sense of humor.

 The Bridge on the River Kwai 1957-Britain.
 161 min.
 Color.
 Widescreen.
 Produced by Sam Spiegel.
 Directed by David Lean.
 Screenplay: Carl Foreman, Michael Wilson.
 Novel: Pierre Boulle.
 Cinematography: Jack Hildyard.
 Music: Malcolm Arnold.
 Editing: Peter Taylor.
 Cast: William Holden (Major Shears), Alec Guinness (Colonel Nicholson), Jack Hawkins (Major Warden), Sessue Hayakawa, Geoffrey Horne, James Donald.